 Are you in the mood for more hummus variations?
 Then try your way through my hummus collection:

 - Hummus with minced meat and pine nuts

 - Spinach roll with hummus

 - Place chickpeas in a small saucepan and bring to a boil with the baking soda.
 Tip: The longer you cook the chickpeas, the softer they become.
 You can influence the creaminess of your hummus with the cooking time.

 - Put the chickpeas, garlic, cumin, salt, lemon juice, tahini and water in a blender and blend well.
 Of course, you can also use a hand blender.

 - Add a little more liquid and/or lemon juice as needed and desired.

-- Divide the hummus between bowls and drizzle with a little olive oil.
+- Serve hummus and drizzle with a little olive oil.